lovelystarcc/gonotes/README.md

 | DELETE | /notes/{id} | Delete a note by ID |
 | GET    | /notes      | List all notes      |

-> ID is an integer and auto-incremented in memory.
+> ID is an integer and auto-incremented by SQLite.

+---

 ### Create a note
 - **Request body:**